-ARTICLE 36 DIFFERENTIALS AND INCENTIVES
+ARTICLE 37 NIGHT DIFFERENTIALS AND INCENTIVES

-1. Employees who are assigned to start work between 1:30 p.m. and up to 9:00 p.m., will be paid an additional 5% of their base rate of pay for each hour worked on that shift.

-2. Employees who are assigned to start work between 9:30 p.m. and up to 12:00 midnight, will be paid an additional 10% of their base rate of pay for each hour worked.
+- 1. Employees who are assigned to and work the majority of the hours between 2:00 p.m. and 10:00 p.m. the afternoon shift will be paid an additional 5 3% of their base rate of pay for each hour worked on that shift. - 2.
+Employees who are assigned to and work the majority of hours after 10:00 p.m. will be paid an additional 10 8% of their base rate of pay for each hour worked - 3.
 Employees who are assigned to the patrol section will be paid an additional two percent (2%) of their base rate of pay.
-All employees assigned to the patrol section who have successfully completed their probation shall receive this patrol pay incentive.

-4. Employees who are assigned to the mounted patrol unit will be paid an additional five percent (5%) of their base rate of pay.
-All employees assigned to the mounted patrol unit who have successfully completed their probation shall receive this mounted unit pay incentive.

-5. All employees shall receive the following additional incentive to their base pay:

-a.
-For fiscal year 2022-2023 - each employee shall receive an additional one percent (1%) of their base rate of pay;

-b.
-For fiscal year 2023-2024 - each employee shall receive an additional one-half percent (0.5%) of their base rate of pay for a total of one and one-half percent (1.5%);

-c.
-For fiscal year 2024-2025 - each employee shall receive an additional one-half percent (0.5%) of their base rate of pay for a total of two percent (2%) of their base rate of pay.
+All employees assigned to the patrol section who have successfully completed their probation shall receive this patrol pay incentive. - 4.
+All employees shall receive the following additional incentive to their base pay: - a.
+For fiscal year 2022-2023 each employee shall receive an additional one percent (1%) of their base rate of pay; - b.
+For fiscal year 2023-2024 each employee shall receive an additional one-half percent (0.5%) of their base rate of pay for a total of one and one-half percent (1.5%); - c.
+For fiscal year 2024-2025 each employee shall receive an additional one-half percent (0.5%) of their base rate of pay for a total of two percent (2%) of their base rate of pay.

+ARTICLE 38

-ARTICLE 37 LONGEVITY STEPS FOR MAXIMUM RATE OF SALARY RANGE
+LONGEVITY STEPS FOR MAXIMUM RATE OF SALARY RANGE

 1. Longevity Step 1 - a separate longevity step will be made for employees when they have completed three consecutive years of service at the maximum rate of the salary range.
 Such advancement will be one pay step beyond the maximum rate, which equals 3%.
 2. Longevity Step 2 - a separate longevity step will be made for employees when they have completed three consecutive years of service at Longevity Pay Step 1 of the salary range.
-Such advancement will be one pay step beyond longevity step 1, which equals 3%.
+Such advancement will be one pay step beyond longevity step 1, which equals 3%